healthcare international in bangalore

 Bleeding Disorders

-Disseminated Intravascular Coagulation (DIC): A serious condition causing improper clotting and bleeding throughout the body.
+• Disseminated Intravascular Coagulation (DIC): A serious condition causing excessive clotting and bleeding throughout the body.

-Hemophilia: A genetic disorder where blood does not properly clot, often with recurring bleeds.
+• Haemophilia: A genetic disorder where blood does not clot properly due to deficient clotting factors.

 Hematological Cancers

-Chronic Myelogenous Leukemia (CML): A type of cancer affecting white blood cells, with gradual onset symptoms.
+• Chronic Myelogenous Leukemia (CML): A type of cancer affecting white blood cells, with gradual onset.

-Chronic Lymphocytic Leukemia (CLL): A slow-growing cancer affecting lymphocytes.
+• Chronic Lymphocytic Leukemia (CLL): A slower-growing cancer affecting lymphocytes.

 Lymphomas